Porting Applications using Recipes

 Functions

-Each template has a function in the Cookbook source code, these functions contain commands to trigger the build system with cross-compilation variables for the Redox triple.
+Each template has a function in the Cookbook source code, these functions contain commands to trigger the build system with cross-compilation variables for the Redox target triplet.

-• cargo (cookbook_cargo) - This function run cargo build
+• cargo (cookbook_cargo) - This function run the cargo build command

-• configure (cookbook_configure) - This function run ./configure, make and make install
+• configure (cookbook_configure) - This function run the ./configure, make and make install commands

 cookbook_cargo function script